nzdavidv/pages/pages/ESXi-part5.md

 ### all too easy!

 As a test I moved a 16GB VM onto it and it wasn't too slow for me.

+After that I started the test Debian VM and it worked ok.
+It was a little slower to start than before but after that no real difference.